 Problem Number 1.
 Steep Slopes

 There are various ways to solve steep slope-soil erosion.
 Terraces and retaining walls work well.
-In many cases, ground covers are a low-cost solution.
+However, in many cases, ground covers are the low-cost solution.
+This is because their spreading root systems hold soil firmly in place.

 The special problem of steep slopes is that the water runs off quickly rather than sinking into the soil.
 The expected damage and erosion always follow.